-Muscle memory is something we’re all fairly familiar with.
-We use it when we ride a bike, drive a car, play sport, type on our phones, enter our PINs or play a musical instrument.
+Muscle memory is something we’re all reasonably familiar with.
+We use it when we ride a bike, drive a car, play sports, type on our phones, enter our PINs or play a musical instrument.
 It’s the unconscious act of doing something so familiar it becomes a part of us.

 Emotional muscle memory wasn’t something I was as familiar with or considered until it made itself known to me.
-It happens in small ways on a daily basis.
+It happens in small ways daily.
 A stab in the heart or a moment of mind-thumping panic when a song, smell, date or milestone reminds me that Bren is gone.
-Years passing, have had the opposite of the effect you would expect.
-The longer he’s been gone – the stronger the reaction, it seems.
+Years passing have had the opposite effect you would expect.
+The longer he’s been gone, the more potent the reaction.

-I generally sleep poorly — for most of August it’s worse.
+I generally sleep poorly — for most of August, it’s worse.
 The entire month is exhausting.
-My body aches, my head aches, my heart aches.
+My body aches, my head hurts, and my heart palpitates.
 I can be moody and not much fun to be around.
 This all feels involuntary.
-Busy months in the lead up to August, like the ones that have just passed, allow the emotional muscle memory to take me by surprise.
+Busy months in the lead-up to August allow the emotional muscle memory to mix with plain old muscle memory, and it all takes me by surprise.

-Feelings of general malaise and exhaustion are written off as busyness until the date comes into focus and I realise my body is remembering what my brain hasn’t had time to catch up with yet.
-Not unlike the way it had the year before and the one before that.
-I am missing Bren and remembering what we went through, on a cellular level that can’t be explained, but can be quietly debilitating for a while.
+Feelings of general malaise and exhaustion are written off as busyness until the date comes into focus.
+And I realise my body is remembering along with my emotions what my brain hasn’t had time to catch up with.
+I am missing Bren and remembering what we went through on a cellular and subconscious level that can’t be explained but can be carried, though quietly debilitating for a while.

 tu me manques babe xx